 Search for questions about your topic, and then post your answer.

-But make sure you write a few sentences to answer the question fully.
+But make sure you write a few sentences to answer the question in full.
 Then you can add your link to your article as a reference at the end.

 The big advantage of using Quora is that Google often indexes questions and answers from Quora.
 So you might get lucky.

 3. Pin it to Pinterest